Facebook ruling underlines importance of data inheritance planning23-07-2018 Author: DSwiss

 90 online accounts per person

-The Facebook case clearly illustrates that the issue of digital inheritance remains a challenge for digital service providers and their users alike.
+The Facebook case clearly illustrates that the issue of data inheritance remains a challenge for digital service providers and their users alike.
 According to a 2015-study, the average user had 90 online accounts with an up-going tendency.
-Many popular social media and email providers offer some type of digital inheritance support.
+Many popular social media and email providers offer some type of data inheritance support.
 However, the policies and options to pass on data vary considerably.
-To get overview of the digital inheritance policies of some of the most popular online services, refer to this article.
+To get overview of the data inheritance policies of some of the most popular online services, refer to this article.

 Data inheritance function as an alternative solution